rbnhmll/vue-workshop/vueJS_workshop--notes.md

 To create a new **Vue** app we type `vue create` followed by the `<project-name>` of the project.
 This will launch a series of configuration options, and you can choose either a preset, or fully configure it to your needs.

 Let's create a `test-project` project.
-I'm going to `cd` to my desktop, since this will be a temporary test.
+I'm going to `cd` to my desktop, since this will be a temporary example.

 ```bash
 vue create test-project